sujwal19/Portfolio-Projects/gta-vi/README.md

-Since you’ve moved your font to the public folder and are using GSAP for animations, your README should reflect those professional touches.
-Here is the updated, polished version.

 🎮 GTA VI Website Clone
 A high-fidelity frontend recreation of the official Rockstar Games GTA VI announcement page.
 This project focuses on cinematic UI/UX, high-performance animations, and asset optimization.

-🔗 Live Demo (Update this with your final custom domain if you changed it!)

 🚀 The Challenge
 After 2 months of learning to code, I wanted to move beyond basic layouts.
 Recreating a "Triple-A" gaming site required solving several engineering hurdles: